berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images/image18.png)

+Before hitting play, click and drag the asteroid away from the ship so they don't spawn ontop of one another!
 When you hit play, the asteroid and the ship can now collide and interact with each other.

 ### Health